edinburgh-napier/set09121/lectures/lecture19.md

 #  `const` What You Can

-- Basically the rules same as `noexcept`.
+- Basically set everything you can to `const`.
 - A `const` method is one that will not change the object.
 - Therefore the compiler can optimise the code based on access again.